IRCC-ca/ds-sdc/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
-about: Request a new feature
+about: Request a new feature.
+Suggest a modification or improvement to existing features.
 title: '[REQUEST] <title>'
 labels: Request, Needs Triage
 assignees: ''